 The bull's head is associated with Dravidian temples in Pakistan and southern India.
 The Dravidians and the Sudra are related, both classified as Sudoid.
 These people likely carried their religious ideas from Africa to Pakistan, India, Nepal and the Maldives.
 These were the founders of the temples of Mohenjo-daro and Harappa where many bulls have been found.
 The bull appears to have been the sacred totem of these ancient religious centers with their river shrines.

 The spread of religious ideas and practices from Africa is due in part to the great Kushite kingdom builders like Nimrod, the son of Kush.
 He is said to have had two sons: Hun and Magor.
 Biblical Nimrod is said to have had twin sons or two first-born sons: Hunor and Magor.
 They were the patriarchs of the Hunogurs and Magyars (Hungarians).
-They are also said to be “sons” (descendents) of Japheth.
+They are also said to be “sons” (descendants) of Japheth.
 So what would this look like when diagramed?

 ∆ Japheth ∆ Ham